USCiLab/cereal/_includes/archive_specialization.markdown

-Polymorphism
+Archive Specialization
 ============

-cereal supports serializing smart pointers to polymorphic base classes and will automatically deduce the derived types at runtime.
+cereal supports specializing serialization behaviors for different archive types.

 ---

 ### TLDR Version

-If you want to serialize some data through pointers to base types:

-1. Include `<cereal/types/polymorphic.hpp>`
-2. Include all of the archives you want to be able to use with your class (`<cereal/archives/*.hpp`)
-3. Use the `CEREAL_REGISTER_TYPE(YourClassName)` macro in a .cpp file to register all of your derived classes
+You can use function overloading to replace built in serialization functions for existing or specific archives.

+You can also use function overloading to have different behaviors for a type depending on the archive (e.g. binary vs XML).
+In some cases, you may need to use type-traits to restrict template parameters.

 ---

+## Specializing Built-in Types

+cereal comes with a support for nearly every type in the [standard library](stl_support.html).

+---

+## Specializing User Defined Types

+When serializing a type

-## Registering Polymorphic Types
+### Registering Polymorphic Types

 When serializing a polymorphic base class pointer, cereal uses [Run-Time Type Information (RTTI)] (http://en.wikipedia.org/wiki/Run-time_type_information) to determine the true type of the object at the location stored in the pointer.
 This type information is then used to look up the proper serialization methods in a map which will have been initialized at pre-execution time.
 Setting up these function maps is done by calling one of two macros (`CEREAL_REGISTER_TYPE` or `CEREAL_REGISTER_TYPE_WITH_NAME`) for each derived type.
 When writing the object to an archive, cereal will prefix your data with portable type information which is used to locate the proper serialization methods again when the archive is loaded.